 Green Pu Erh: a traditional cake

 Opinions on green Pu Erh differ.
 Some find these products too rich in bitterness with a taste of damp earth.
 Others appreciate their soft and delicate notes.
-These taste differences are sometimes due to different trees and picked leaves.
+These differences in taste are sometimes due to different trees and harvested leaves.
 However, this small cake of tea leaves remains the traditional Chinese drink of the Yunnan region.

 Black Pu Erh: a post-fermented tea for export

-Pu Erh then develops more powerful infusions in aromatic notes.
+Pu Erh then develops infusions with more powerful aromatic notes.
 With a brown color, these products have undergone gentle fermentation.
 It is an "old" tea often aged for several years.
 Compressed into a cake from wild leaves, it keeps for a very long time.
 The taste of the product then becomes woody and sweet.

-These Chinese dark teas contain less caffeine than coffee.
-They come from wild tea trees that give them virtues against cholesterol.
+These dark Chinese teas contain less caffeine than coffee.
+They come from wild tea trees that give them cholesterol-fighting properties.
 It is therefore an excellent health drink.
 It is particularly appreciated in Europe, but also in other Asian countries.

 Pu Erh: black tea or red tea?

 The choice of color qualifier for Pu Erh, the famous Chinese tea from Yunnan, has already caused much ink to flow.
 Some producers sometimes use them erroneously on their products.
-Sold in bulk or in cakes, it is a true Chinese black tea, derived from tea trees.
+Sold loose or in cakes, it is a true Chinese black tea, derived from tea trees.

-In China as well as in Europe, Pu Erh is classified as a black tea, as it is a post-fermented tea.
+In China as in Europe, Pu Erh is classified as a black tea because it is a post-fermented tea.
 It thus falls into the same category as oolong tea, another 5-star infusion whose price reflects luxury.
-Other black teas are called red in China, because in their production, they do not have a post-fermentation stage.
+Other black teas are called red in China, as they do not have a post-fermentation stage in their production.

 What is Western red tea?

 In Europe, red infusion is not a tea.
-It refers to rooibos infusions, an organic plant native to South Africa that is not a tea plant at all.
-The true tea plant is Camellia Sinensis, although Pu Erh is also derived from Camellia Taliensis.
+It refers to rooibos infusions, an organic plant originating from South Africa that is not a tea plant at all.
+The real tea plant is Camellia Sinensis, although Pu Erh is also derived from Camellia Tamiensis.

 However, even if it is different, this infusion is very good for health, especially for cholesterol.
 It can also be combined with teas for original aromatic notes.